 Did you know that the foods you eat might be causing your migraines and headaches?
+In this post, we will go over the common causes of headaches and how to avoid them.
 Blood sugar spikes could cause one main reason for regular headaches, and by regulating your blood sugar levels, you can avoid blood-sugar related headaches and feel better overall.

 When we eat foods that are high in sugar (especially simple sugars), our pancreas secretes an important blood sugar-regulating hormone known as insulin.
 However, if the body is insulin resistant and cannot respond to blood sugar levels appropriately, the pancreas secretes too much insulin.
 This can leave you feeling exhausted, so the body secretes adrenaline hormones to give you a bit more energy.